justcodeio/fedex_parcels_tracker/README.md

   c.access_key = 'Your access key'
-  c.method = 'the SOAP method to access data You need (as symbol)' c.tracking_in_data = 'the hash key value for data objects keys to correspond with the tracking_code placement (as symbol)' c.data = 'a hash to pass to Savon when calling the client' end
+  c.method = 'the SOAP method to access data You need (as symbol)' c.tracking_in_data = 'the hash key value for data objects keys to correspond with the tracking_code placement (as symbol)' c.ssl_version = 'the version of TLS used by server You are connecting to' c.data = 'a hash to pass to Savon when calling the client' end